 Mustang Madness is an exciting pep-rally for our fall Athletic teams.
 Come out for free giveaways, prizes, athletic team competitions, and to see a great game of Inter-Squad basketball.

 Open Dorms are nights for hospitality and fun up in the dorms.
 Rooms get decorated, coffee gets served, and fun is had by all.
 Sometimes small dorm-hosted events will take place in the lounges and during Disney week a game of find-the-hidden-mikeys is the challenge at hand.

 Come out and support our Athletic teams on their opening home games of the seasons.
 ASB hosted spirit competitions, fun giveaways and raffles, and special concessions and other events accompany our cheers and support for our Athletic teams on these opening day games.

-Spring Sing is a campus wide student talent show.
+The Montys is a campus wide student talent show.
 It is a night that features original songs, short films and video parodies, as well as many other unique talents of our students.
-From creatively choreographed ballads presented by entire wings of students, to original songs on solo guitar and vocals, to comedy routines and unique "TMC" parodies of popular television shows--if it is unique and creative you can audition to participate and win cash prizes at the end of the night!
-Auditions are normally in mid-to-late February, so don't miss out!
+From creatively choreographed ballads presented by entire wings of students, to original songs on solo guitar and vocals, to comedy routines and unique "TMU" parodies of popular television shows--if it is unique and creative you can audition to participate and win cash prizes at the end of the night!
+Attendees dress as they were attending an awards show fit for Hollywood.
+Auditions are normally in mid-February, so don't miss out!